Hope International University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Marriage and Family Therapy

 Campus Location: Fullerton campus at 2500 E. Nutwood Avenue, Fullerton, CA 92831.
+See the Hope International University home page.

 Modality: In-person, on-ground at the Fullerton campus.
 Per the MFT Program Handbook, courses run in 8 to 16 week terms and are scheduled across morning, afternoon, and evening blocks.

-Licensure Track: LMFT track only.
+Licensure Track: California LMFT only.
 The MFT Program Handbook states that the MA MFT program prepares students for licensure as a Marriage and Family Therapist in California and does not lead to LPCC licensure.

 Accreditation: Accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 The program also holds accreditation from the International Accreditation Commission for Systemic Therapy Education (IACSTE).
 Hope International University is regionally accredited by the WASC Senior College and University Commission (WSCUC).